JokerGermany/Matrix-Tipps/README.md

 ## How to react on Threads?
 If your Matrix Client don't support Threads, use the Answer function.
 Then your messages will appear in the threads, too.

-## How to activate Labs on Element.
+## How to activate Labs on Element
 Certain options in labor didn't show up when certain config files aren't edited.
 You have to edit the config.json
 -    `%APPDATA%\$NAME\config.json` on Windows